DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Reducing Disease and Disability

-NIA-supported researchers participated in the Diabetes Prevention Program, a major, multi-institutional study that was initiated by the National Institute on Diabetes and Digestive and Kidney Diseases and was designed to identify interventions that could prevent or delay the development of type 2 diabetes.
-The researchers found that people who are at high risk for diabetes can sharply reduce their risk by adopting a low-fat diet and moderate exercise regimen.
-(Chart #5) This effect was most pronounced among study participants age 60 and over.
-Treatment with the drug metformin (Glucophage®) also reduced diabetes risk among study participants, but for unknown reasons was less effective among older participants.
-Nearly half of the study participants were members of racial and ethnic groups that suffer disproportionately from type 2 diabetes, including African Americans, Hispanic Americans, Asian Americans and Pacific Islanders, and American Indians.
+Diabetes.
+Last year, investigators in the multi-institutional Diabetes Prevention Program (DPP) reported that people who are at high risk for diabetes can sharply reduce their risk through a low-fat diet, and a moderate exercise regimen.
+This effect was most pronounced among study participants age 60 and over.
+Treatment with the drug metformin (Glucophage7) also reduced diabetes risk among study participants, but for unknown reasons was less effective among older participants.
+With other participating NIH Institutes, we are continuing to follow up the DPP participants to determine long-term effectiveness of these interventions.

 It is becoming increasingly obvious that old age need not be associated with illness, frailty, or disability.
 In fact, we have made tremendous progress against all of the major diseases and conditions of aging.
 However, much work remains to be done.
-By continuing and intensifying research, NIA can move forward in meeting the promise of extended life by improving the health and well-being of older people in America.
+NIA is committed to supporting high-quality research to address all aspects of aging, from conditions and diseases that primarily affect older people to physical, behavioral, and cellular characteristics of the aging process.
+As more Americans live longer, NIA will meet the challenges of our rapidly aging society by continuing and intensifying research that improves the health and well-being of older people.